 The Yale University Collection of Musical Instruments started somewhat inauspiciously in 1900 but got a major kick in the pants in 1960 when they acquired the Belle Skinner Collection (I have the original catalog book of this collection) and then the Emil Herrmann Collection.
 They soon trebled in size and today number over 1000 instruments.

-Open to the public for a couple short hours 5 days a week, I had finagled a special visit with the curator Susan Thompson, a fellow AMIS member.
+Open to the public for a few short hours 5 days a week, I had finagled a special visit with the curator Susan Thompson, a fellow AMIS member.

 The key pieces I was interested in for research were shown in my previous blog Updates on Harp Guitar Relatives.

-The main instrument we were curious about was the mysterious triple-neck something, which I had only known from this blurry Belle Skinner book photo.
-What was it?
+The main instrument we were curious about was the mysterious triple-neck something, which I had only known from the blurry Belle Skinner book photo above.
+What was it?!

 Well, not a harpolyre knock-off, as some had thought.
 It was a fascinating triple-neck guitar by makers unknown.

 Ben was able to inspect the innards due to an unfortunate accident the instrument had in the distant past (and there was no sign of the added base it had once had).

 Up close and personal